adopt-liveview/adopt-liveview/priv/pages/2024/04-11-listing-data-en_US.md

 ## Back to our Context

 Remember that all operations related to modifying our product domain will be concentrated in the `Catalog` context.
-At this moment, we need a function to list all products.
+At this moment we need a function to list all products.
 Open `lib/super_store/catalog.ex` and add the `list_products/0` method:

 ```elixir
 defmodule SuperStore.Catalog do